 Compare the Trailhawk vs High Altitude Trim.
 What is the difference?

-The High Altitude trim level brings back the features that were dropped for the Trailhawk, except where upgrades have been made.
-It also removes all of the off-road specific upgrades that the Trailhawk had to offer.
-On the outside, the High Altitude gets upgraded, premium LED headlights, taillights and fog lamps.
+The High Altitude brings back the features that were dropped for the Trailhawk, except where upgrades have been made.
+On the other hand, it is stripped of all the off-road specific upgrades that the Trailhawk offered.
+The High Altitude's exterior also gets upgraded with premium LED headlights, taillights and fog lamps.

-This model sports a set of 19-inch aluminum wheels and goes back to the all-season tires.
-There are, of course, new badges to reflect the trim level.
-This model also gets extra options for MOPAR graphics and decals.
+True to its name, the 2022 Jeep Compass High Altitude is elevated on a set of large, 19-inch alloy wheels with all-season tires.
+New details include, of course, new badges to reflect the trim level and extra options for MOPAR graphics and decals.
 The trim has some minor cosmetic differences.
 Otherwise, the remaining exterior features are no different than the Limited Trim level.

 The infotainment system for the High Altitude has the large 10.1-inch touchscreen.
 This time around, it also gets a built-in GPS navigation system.
 The dual-pane panoramic sunroof is now standard for the High Altitude instead of just an option like it was on the Limited.
 The interior is more upscale with high-quality materials and a generally nicer fit-and-finish all around.